axel-biehler/Area/documentation/oauth-reddit.md

 ## Redirect to Redit
 Redirect the user to this url

-Upon successful authentication, the callback url set in reddit dev dashbord (here : `localhost:8080/reddit_auth`) will receive a request containing the `token`.
+Upon successful authentication, the callback url set in reddit dev dashbord (here : `localhost:8081/reddit/link`) will receive a request containing the `code`.

 ## Send Token to Backend
 POST - {{url}}/services/reddit/link